Skip to content

 Photo: Atlas Obscura

 These grand and beautiful structures made of brick and stone with metal windows, now abandoned and left with broken panes, were built in the prosperous days of the evolving industrial revolution.
-Again, the pride in the products these craftsmen produces is exemplified by the contents of the factories in which they were created.
+Again, the pride in the products these craftsmen produced is exemplified by the contents of the factories in which they were created.
 As I mentioned, these were prosperous times and the furnishings in these factories were often beautifully designed by the likes of MacKintosh, Le Corbusier, Perriand, Eames, Magistretti, and Jacobson.
 Today, these sleek and strong architectural objects now adorn our homes with a renewed purpose.

 Photo: Atlas Obscura